 This session covers the basics: how to find a program that will complement your academic and professional goals, the application process, financial aid and scholarships available for study abroad.
 Sessions are scheduled regularly and last approximately 35 minutes.
-They are held at the Office of Global Experiences, in McCutchan 201 and are on a walk-in basis--feel free to attend anytime!
+They are held at the Office of Global Experiences, in McCutchan 201 and online!

 If you have questions about Global Pathways or need to schedule an individual session, call 262-472-5759.

 Global Pathways Info Sessions are held at regularly-scheduled times while classes are in session.
 Fall 2020 scheduled in-person sessions are in McCutchan 201: